LapisIT/farm-build-nutrient-calculator/README.md

 ## Getting Started

+To get you started simply download this repository using "Download Zip" on the right side of this page.
+Unzip the downloaded folder and navigate to "app > examples" and open "milk-sold.html" in a browser (preferably chrome or firefox).

-To get you started you can simply clone the Farm Build Nutrient Calculator Prototype repository and open one of the html files in example folder
+If you want to run tests you need to clone the Farm Build Nutrient Calculator Prototype repository and follow the rest of this instruction.

 ### Prerequisites